dlaf88/time-tracker/README.md

 Key requirements: Company needs documentation that overtime did or did not occur
 ##Models
--Post -> date:date rationale:text
+- Post -> date:date rationale:text
--User -> Devise
+- User -> Devise
 AdminUser -> STI

 ##Features:
--Approval Workflow
+- Approval Workflow
--SMS Sending -> link to approval or overtime input -Administrate admin dashboard
+- SMS Sending -> link to approval or overtime input
+- Administrate admin dashboard
--Email summary to managers for approval
+- Email summary to managers for approval
--Needs to be documented if employee did not log overtimne
+- Needs to be documented if employee did not log overtimne

 ##UI
--Bootstrap
+- Bootstrap -> formatting